By: Jody Hanson

-The Café Alaska was built in 1942—74 years ago—and not much has changed since.
-The grandfathers passed it on to the fathers who have since moved on.
+The Café Alaska in Medellín, Colombia was built in 1942—about 80 years ago—and not much has changed since.
+The grandfathers passed it on to the fathers, who have since moved on.
 Then their sons shuffled in to take their places on the chairs and stools that make up this historic watering hole.
 Whether the next generation will line up remains to be seen as there aren’t a lot of under-60s hanging out at Café Alaska.

 The Café Alaska Ambience

 Friendly, friendly, friendly.
 The bartender tells us we are welcome to take photos.
 Then he stops by our table to point out aspects of the Café Alaska that we missed with our cameras.
 And he takes lots of happy snaps of my beer-drinking friend and I as he knows we want to capture our visit for posterity.

 The patrons don’t exactly jump into the photos, but they aren’t camera shy either.

 Living history about sums up the feeling of the Café Alaska.
 Quinton Crisp once quipped that after four years it doesn’t get any dustier so there is no point in cleaning.
 And the bottles that line the top shelf of the bar attest to his theory.

 Tango music plays nonstop.
 Really, is there any other genre worth listening to?

 The Tango History